TSE-Doctors-on-Hand/.github/profile/README.md

 The frontend will then be available at http://localhost:3000

-## Initialising Fake Data
+## Initialising Mock Data

-In order to initialize fake data for the program, please access the mock endpoint available at:
+In order to initialize mock data for the program, please access the mock endpoint available at:

 http://localhost:8080/api/admin/insert